A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 After the 1990s

-“The Simpsons” isn’t as popular as it once was; however, its influence has led to the bar being permanently raised on TV animation writing.
+“The Simpsons” isn’t as popular as it once was (for various reasons); however, its influence has led to the bar being permanently raised on TV animation writing.
 Nowadays, cartoons for adults or all ages are the norm.

 Meanwhile, “Family Guy” and “South Park”‘s influence has also affected adult-oriented animation.
 So has the 2001 debut of “Adult Swim” and the rise of online animation (with YouTube’s debut in 2005).